Pavelpervak/pulsesecure_idle_configs_checker/README.md

 - Option to generate XML delete config file for identified idle config objects.
 - Formatting the CSV files using powershell.

+#help me with AndroRAT
+I didn't know how to contact you otherwise, sorry.
+I would like to know how to connect to an existing session in AndroRat and thank you for such a wonderful program!
+(I teach lessons on my phone, good luck to you!).
+Please answer me by telegram @Binwar7591 or by email ernst753951@mail.ru